MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/usage-reports.md

 The **Microsoft Search usage reports** include graphs and tables generated from searches that are executed from the SharePoint Start Page (the site with URL ending in /SharePoint.aspx), Office.com, and the work tab search boxes at Microsoft Search in Bing.
 You can see data from the last 7 days, last 14 days, last 31 days, or last 12 months.

 Currently you can filter these reports by country, occupation, department, or division.
 To protect privacy, if any filters show data for five or less individuals, those results will not be included in the search usage reports.
-In addition, these filters can be toggled on or off for the entire organization on the Org settings page.
+In addition, these filters can be toggled on or off for the entire organization on the Org settings page, in case your organization has specific privacy requirements.

 :::image type="content" source="media/usage-reports/usage-analytics.png" alt-text="A dashboard containing pie charts, graphs, and search analytics report data." lightbox="media/usage-reports/usage-analytics.png":::